Visa and deportation controversies in the second Trump administration: Momodou Taal

 Taal is a Cornell University graduate student with dual United Kingdom and Gambian citizenship.
 On March 22, 2025, he was told to surrender himself at the ICE office in Syracuse, New York.
-Taal's lawyers, fearing that he would be targeted by the Trump administration, preemptively filed a lawsuit asking a New York federal judge to strike down Executive Orders 14188 and 14161 targeting student protestors.
-Taal's lawyers have said that he has been surveilled by law enforcement.
+Taal's lawyers, fearing the Trump administration would target Taal, preemptively filed a lawsuit asking a New York federal judge to strike down Executive Orders 14188 and 14161 targeting student protestors.
+Taal's lawyers said he had been surveilled by law enforcement.

 Taal faced suspension for allegedly attending a protest at Statler Hotel to shut down a career fair where representatives from Boeing and L3Harris were recruiting.
-Instead of a suspension, which could have impacted his visa status, university officials chose to ban him from campus.
+Instead of a suspension, which could have affected his visa status, university officials chose to ban him from campus.

-In February 2024, during a protest against the Cornell Student Assembly's rejection of a divestment resolution, Taal led chants outside Cornell's Day Hall and told the crowd "We are in solidarity with the armed resistance in Palestine from the river to the sea".
-Taal elaborated on his views in an interview, saying that he didn't support any particular Palestinian militant faction, but rather "What I support is the Palestinian right to resist to colonialism, as guaranteed by international law and the principle of self determination."
+In February 2024, during a protest against the Cornell Student Assembly's rejection of a divestment resolution, Taal led chants outside Cornell's Day Hall and told the crowd, "We are in solidarity with the armed resistance in Palestine from the river to the sea".
+Taal elaborated on his views in an interview, saying he supported no particular Palestinian militant faction but rather "the Palestinian right to resist to colonialism, as guaranteed by international law and the principle of self-determination".

-A Jewish colleague of Taal called accusations of antisemitism against him baseless, saying "I’ve always seen Momodou treat everyone with the utmost respect, and I think it's truly awful that these false accusations of antisemitism are being weaponized."
+A Jewish colleague of Taal called accusations of antisemitism against him baseless, saying, "I've always seen Momodou treat everyone with the utmost respect, and I think it's truly awful that these false accusations of antisemitism are being weaponized."

-On March 28, 2025, U.S. District Judge Elizabeth Coombe ruled against Taal, saying that his lawyers had neither established that she had jurisdiction to stop the deportation nor shown that there was any clear threat to his constitutional rights that would be addressed by the lawsuit.
+On March 28, 2025, U.S. District Judge Elizabeth Coombe ruled against Taal, saying that his lawyers had neither established that she had jurisdiction to stop the deportation nor shown that there was any clear threat to his constitutional rights that the lawsuit would address.

 On March 31, 2025, Taal announced that he had voluntarily left the United States citing fears for his personal safety.